gabotaco/WealthyWumpus/README.md

     - Use message reactions instead of typing commands
 * Light Weight
 * Incorporates 99% of rules from the original game
-* Quick and fun to play
+* Completely playable without any commands

 # Commands

-Some commands have reactions to make it easier to play but here's the list of all commands:
+The most often used commands have message reactions but heres a list of all supported commands that could come in handy.

 | Command | Description  | Has Reaction |
 |---------|--------------|------------- |